Jay Briscoe: Jersey All Pro Wrestling (2001, 2002, 2005, 2006, 2008)

 Jay Briscoe made his Jersey All Pro Wrestling (JAPW) debut on March 24, 2001, at March Madness Night 2, losing to Insane Dragon and Dixie teaming with his brother Mark Briscoe.
 It is unclear how, if at all, JAPW's ownership and management worked around Pennsylvania's child labor law, as both brothers were underage at the time of this and two subsequent appearances in the old ECW arena.
 They made three other appearances in JAPW in 2001, and unsuccessful challenge for Dragon and Dixie's JAPW Tag Team Championship on June 15 at Here to Stay.

 Jay Briscoe made his return to JAPW in 2002.
 On July 13, 2002, at Unfinished Business, Jay Briscoe and Insane Dragon won the JAPW Tag Team Championship after scoring simultaneous pinfalls on the members of Da Hit Squad.
 The six men went on to meet in a rematch of sorts at the next event, Royal Consequences 2 on August 10, 2002, Jay and Insane Dragon defended the titles against Da Hit Squad and the team of Mark Briscoe and Deranged in a tables, ladders, and chairs match, which Da Hit Squad won.
-Two shows later, on September 20 at Family Crisis 2, Da Hit Squad successfully retained the title over the Briscoe Brothers in a regular match.
+Two shows later, on September 20 at Family Crisis 2, Da Hit Squad retained the title over the Briscoe Brothers in a regular match.

 The Briscoe Brothers did not appear for JAPW again until late 2005, again in a tables, ladders, and chairs match for the tag team title, this time against the teams of Teddy Hart and Homicide, the Backseat Boyz, and The S.A.T.
 The match, which took place at JAPW's 8th Year Anniversary Show, was won Hart and Homicide.
 At the next show, Fall Out, the S.A.T. defeated them and thus became number one contenders to the tag team championship.
 More recent JAPW appearances came in early 2006, losing along with the Outcast Killers to the S.A.T. once again at Wild Card II in a tag team title match, and then at Brotherly Love to the team of Sabu and Sonjay Dutt, a match they also lost.
 In October 2008, the Briscoe Brothers competed at JAPW's 11th Anniversary Show against LAX (Homicide and Hernandez).
 During a brawl outside the ring, Mark suffered a large gash on the side of his head.